John T. Kewish

 J. T. Kewish, US patent 1472126.

-John T. Kewish was born in 1868 in Smithtown, New York, and was the principal creator of the primer-actuated blowback machine gun in 1918, which is covered by U.S. patent no. 1,472,126.
+John T. Kewish (1867-1945) was an American inventor and firearms designer.

+Kewish was the principal creator of a primer-actuated blowback machine gun in 1918, which is covered by U.S. patent no. 1,472,126.
 John C. Garand was assigned 25% as a co-inventor.
-Kewish was also a contributor to several later automatic firearm developments.
-He died on March 1, 1945, in New York, NY.
+Kewish was a contributor to several later automatic firearm developments, though he never developed a truly successful production small arm.

+Kewish was devoutly religious, and in the 1920s held a series of prayer meetings in the streets of New York City that brought him into conflict with police authorities.

+In 1940, he unsuccessfully attempted to assert legal claims to the patent for the gas-operated US M1 rifle.

+Kewish died on March 1, 1945, aged 78 in Smithtown, Long Island, New York.